 Last, but by no means least, bad bosses are prone to playing favorites.
 They give the staff they like the plum jobs, instead of those most qualified or able to get the job done.
 But someone who shares your interests and who you like chatting with isn’t necessarily the right person for the job.

-But how do I become a better manager?
+But how do I become a better boss or manager?

 OK, so we’ve familiarized ourselves with the Top 10 traits of a bad manager, but what are the characteristics of a good manager?